Organise Documents in Your Project

 Only accepted documents appear here.
 Pending documents are reviewed in the Pending tab.

-Step 2: Create document folders
+Step 2: View document details

 Step 4: Add document metadata